CiscoSystems/swift-proxy/README.md

 dependencies.
 See Swift documentation for details.

-The charm may also be configured to use Keystone, either manually (via config) or automatically via a relation to an existing Keystone service.
+The charm may also be configured to use Keystone, either manually (via config) or automatically via a relation to an existing Keystone service using the cs:precise/keystone charm.
 The latter is preferred, however, if a Keystone service is desired but it is not managed by Juju, the configuration for the auth token middleware can be set manually via the charm's config.
-A relation to a Keystone server via the identity-service interface is will configure swift-proxy with the appropriate credentials to make use of Keystone and is required for any integration with other OpenStack components.
+A relation to a Keystone server via the identity-service interface will configure swift-proxy with the appropriate credentials to make use of Keystone and is required for any integration with other OpenStack components.

 **Glance**